bcgov/public-cloud-techdocs/README.md

 Start your new document from the new [Markdown document template](/new-markdown-document-template.md).

 # Deploy locally
-To deploy locally run `npx @techdocs/cli serve`.
+To deploy locally you need to have Node.js installed.
+If you don't have it installed, you can download it from [here](https://nodejs.org/en/download/).
+You will also need to have Docker installed.
+If you don't have it installed, you can download it from [here](https://www.docker.com/products/docker-desktop).

+After you have Node.js and Docker installed, you can run the following commands to deploy the documentation locally: `npx @techdocs/cli serve`.
 A browser should open with an un-themed, but formatted version of the documentation.
 This closely resembles what will be visible on the end product.